 \subsection{Floor Plan Conditioned 3D Scene Synthesis}

-We first compare \algorithm against baselines in floor-conditioned 3D scene synthesis experiments without existing objects.
-Fig.~\ref{fig:floor_conditioned} include qualitative results rendered in PyVista.
-The object mesh is retrieved from the 3D-FUTURE~\cite{Fu21ijcv-3d-future} dataset by finding the closest match in size under the predicted semantic category.
-We replace original textures in the CAD models by label specific color for clarity.
-We include examples of orthographic projection images, which we use for quantitative evaluations, in the appendix.
-In general, our approach is able to generate realistic object arrangement whilst respecting the boundary constraints.
-ATISS generates slightly less precise object placement compared to the two diffusion based approaches, \eg the table-chairs furniture set in the last example of Fig.~\ref{fig:floor_conditioned} is not exactly symmetric.
-Both DiffuScene and ATISS show higher tendency to place objects outside the floor boundary than ours.
-This problem is more prominent for DiffuScene, most likely due to the conditional U-Net architecture in their denoising network, which does not learn boundary constraints equally well as transformer architectures.
+In this section, we first compare \algorithm against the state-of-the-art in floor-conditioned 3D scene synthesis experiments without existing objects, before showing several ablations that highlight the impact of our proposed mixed diffusion paradigm.

+\myParagraph{Comparison with state-of-the-art} In Fig.~\ref{fig:floor_conditioned}, we present qualitative results rendered with PyVista.
+Note that the object meshes are retrieved from the 3D-FUTURE~\cite{Fu21ijcv-3d-future} dataset by finding the closest match in size given the predicted semantic category.
+We replace the original textures in the CAD models by a label-specific color for clarity.
+We include examples of orthographic projection images which are used for quantitative evaluations in the appendix.
+In general, our approach is able to generate realistic object arrangements whilst respecting the boundary constraints.
+ATISS generates slightly less precise object placements compared to the two diffusion based approaches, \eg the table-chairs furniture set in the last example of Fig.~\ref{fig:floor_conditioned} is not exactly symmetric.
+Both DiffuScene and ATISS show a higher tendency to place objects outside the floor boundary than ours.
+This problem is more prominent for DiffuScene, probably because the conditional U-Net architecture in the denoising network was not intended for learning boundary constraints.